novaprova/novaprova/doc/manual/getting-started.rst

 library and whatever other libraries your Code Under Test needs.
 Typically, this is done using the `check:` make target to both build and run the tests.

+All the code for this example is included in NovaProva, in the `doc/examples/01_simple/` directory.

-Start by creating a Makefile containing:
+Let's start by creating a Makefile containing:

 .. highlight:: make